MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Update-VivaModuleFeaturePolicy.md

 ```

 ### -ModuleId
-The ModuleId parameter specifies the Viva module that you want to update.
+The ModuleId parameter specifies the Viva module of the policy that you want to update.

 ```yaml
 Type: String